wxnnvs/AutoEagler/README.md

 A tool to automaticly set up a localhost eaglerXbungee, aiming to provide an alternative to singleplayer for Eaglercraft

 ## Progress:
-✅ Write autoeagler.py (local + NGROK)
+✅ Local + NGROK tunneling

-✅ Add different regions to decrease ping
+✅ NGROK customisation

-✅ Customisation options (gamemode, seed, etc)
+✅ Server customisation (gamemode, seed, etc)

+✅ Multiple versions (1.5.2 + 1.8.8)

-🟠 Fix Linux support
+🟠 Linux support

 ## Usage: